Liverpool 8: Release

 Liverpool 8 was released worldwide by Capitol Records.
 The title refers to the postal district of the Toxteth area of Liverpool in which Starr was born.
 The album was released on CD, MP3, and USB Wristband.
 It was available as a free audio stream at www.vh1classic.com before its release date.
 The title track was released on CD and digital download as the first single from the album on 7 January 2008.
 Liverpool 8 entered the UK Album Chart at number 91, and reached a peak of number 94 in the US.
 The album sold 7,000 copies within the first week of release and as of January 2010, 31,000 copies have been sold.

 A few weeks later after the album release, readers of the New York Daily News were offered a non-album track called "It's Love", which was recorded during the sessions for Liverpool 8.

 Reception

-Liverpool 8 has a 59 percent "mixed or average" rating from Metacritic.
+Liverpool 8 has a 59 per cent "mixed or average" rating from Metacritic.
 Billboard gave the album a positive review, calling it "full of nostalgia for the good ol' days".
 Stephen Thomas Erlewine of AllMusic writes that "it's nothing too flashy and it has not one tune that calls attention to itself".
 In a particularly unfavourable review for The Times, Pete Paphides wrote that "it’s hard not to boggle at Liverpool's susceptibility to flattery", and "Just because [the album] was fun to make, it doesn’t follow that you might enjoy listening to it."